 Bad money habits

 It’s easy to be bad with money because, let’s face it, there are a whole lot of fun things to spend money on, such as clothes, meals out, holidays, more clothes, and so one.
 The one rule that I’ve always stuck to is to never buy stuff that I can’t afford.
 I always pay for everything up front and I don’t put anything on credit, whether that’s holidays, furniture, clothes, or whatever.
 If I want something I put money away for it each month and THEN I buy it.
 Of course I have had to use my credit card on occasion, but I very much have it marked as for emergency use only.
-It’s not always easy, but it pays to sensible.
+It’s not always easy, but it pays to be sensible.

 Eating bad food